-It’s one of my childhood memory; our mother to dress us with our best clothes and make our hair pretty in order to go to the photography store and take a good family photo.
-It was the time that our camera Zenit couldn’t replace the abilities of a professional camera in the hands of a professional photographer.
+It’s one of my childhood memories; our mother dressed us in our best clothes and made our hair pretty to go to the photography store and take a good family photo.
+It was the time when our camera Zenit couldn’t replace the abilities of a professional camera in the hands of a professional photographer.
 Despite the digital revolution, I believe neither now can do it.
 But this practice to get ready for a good photo, our childish eyes couldn’t understand.
-Why lose time from our game in order to be photographed like ‘nerds’?
-That was totally fake!
+Why lose time from our game to be photographed like ‘nerds’?
+That was fake!

-In my adolescence, making a kind of bohemian revolution, many times I avoided to be photographed with the ‘weird’ excuse of soul-stealing.
-Although in many parts of the world (San Juan Chamoula in Mexico, South America, Australia) there are people who literally believe this soul-stealing theory even now, I was expressing it in a more figurative aspect.
-If someone photographed you without your concession and exposed your photos publicly, for example on the internet, it would be like he stole a piece of your life and privacy; I think that everyone agrees with that and feel it in this way.
+In my adolescence, making a kind of bohemian revolution, many times I avoided being photographed with the ‘weird’ excuse of soul-stealing.
+Although in many parts of the world (San Juan Chamoula in Mexico, South America, Australia) there are people who believe this soul-stealing theory even now, I was expressing it in a more figurative aspect.
+If someone photographed you without your concession and exposed your photos publicly, for example on the internet, it would be like he stole a piece of your life and privacy; I think that everyone agrees with that and feels it this way.

-These thoughts, always in the back place of my mind, came in the surface while reading the book “Photography: A middle-brow Art” by Pierre Bourdieu and Shaun Whiteside and a quote in its first chapter.
+These thoughts, always in the back place of my mind, came to the surface while reading the book “Photography: A Middle-Brow Art” by Pierre Bourdieu and Shaun Whiteside and a quote in its first chapter.
 The chapter starts like this:

 View Comments (1)